Jerry “Woody” Woodcock

 Business Briefs: The Fremont Tribune publishes information about area businesses each Saturday.
 Information that is published includes personnel promotions, new hires, awards, conferences or schooling completed, and sponsored events that benefit the community.
 Photos of the employee(s) recognized in the announcement may be included.
 Please include the phone number of a contact person.
 Email your items to email@example.com.
 You can also mail it to: Business Briefs, c/o Fremont Tribune, P.O.
 Box 9, Fremont, NE 68026; or drop it off at the Tribune’s office, 135 N. Main St.

 Bulletin Board: The Fremont Tribune publishes community photographs every Saturday.
-Email your photos to firstname.lastname@example.org.
+Quality color and black and white photographs are used.
+Please include the name of each person pictured, information about what is taking place and the phone number of a contact person.
+Please submit no more than two photos per event per person.
+Submission deadline is noon Wednesday.
+Email your photos to email@example.com.
 Photos also can be mailed to: Bulletin Board, c/o Fremont Tribune, P.O.
 Box 9, Fremont, NE 68026, or drop off your photos at the Tribune’s office, 135 N. Main St.